dylan-chong/towers-of-hanoi/REPORT.md

 thread leaves the try block (similar reasoning for the symmetrical scenario).
 This is a contradiction, so therefore mutual exclusion must hold.

-Door locked, key in, no one inside (referred to as `deadlock` from now on) is not possible.
+Door locked, key in, no one inside (referred to as `livelock` from now on) is not possible.
 Suppose it were: this means that both threads will end up looping at their while loops.
 Also, turn would have to be set to something other than one or 2 to stop both threads from finishing the while loops.
 This is not